-Cincinnati shooting injures 4 people -- including 2 children
+Cincinnati shooting wounds 4 people -- including 2 children

-(CNN)At least four people, including a 6-year-old and an 8-year-old, were injured during a shooting in Cincinnati, Ohio, on Saturday, according to local police.
+(CNN)At least four people, including a 6-year-old and an 8-year-old, were wounded in a shooting in Cincinnati, Ohio, on Saturday, according to local police.

 The two children are in critical condition, "with one sustaining possible life-threatening injuries," Emily Szink, a spokesperson for the Cincinnati Police, said in a statement.
 Two adults, described as men in their late teens, suffered non-life-threatening injuries.